jeffreysblake/DOH/README.md

 ## Disclaimer

-DOH is provided "as is" without warranty of any kind.
-While DOH aims to help preserve your work through automatic commits, it is not a replacement for proper backup strategies and good development practices.
+DOH is provided "as is" without warranty.
+While it helps preserve work through automatic commits, it's not a replacement for proper backup strategies.
 Users are responsible for their own code safety and should maintain regular backups.

 ---

-**DOH - Because `git commit` shouldn't be an afterthought! 🎯**
+**DOH - Because `git commit` shouldn't interrupt your flow! 🎯**